EXPERIENTIAL CONVERSATIONS – An Uncommon Lens

 Each of the following presentations takes place on a Saturday and Sunday (11:00-1:00 EST).
 The cost of each 2-day presentation is $129.
 As we look in the mirror, and to our clients, these are the elements that arise again and again.
 More than diagnosis, they are aspects of a response vocabulary, which is often nested in the language of the generations.

 Each presentation will be recorded.
-Participants will have access to the recording for two (2) weeks following the presentation dates.
-If you can’t attend the full live presentation, you can still register as normal to receive access to the recording for the following week.
+Participants will have access to the recording for three (3) weeks following the presentation dates.
+"If you register but cannot attend the full live presentation, you will still receive access for three weeks from the date of the class.

 Each session meets on a Saturday and Sunday from 11am-1pm ET